cpakennedy/cpakennedy.github.io/skiing.md

 permalink: /skiing
 ---

-My hobbies include searching for untracked powder and big mountain lines in Western Canada.
+My hobbies include skiing the steep and deep in Western Canada.

 Kicking Horse
 ======